Oct 30, 2025

 With appetites narrowing, agencies without the volume or leverage of a larger network struggle to get in front of the right decision-makers.
 You send in a submission, and instead of a conversation with an underwriter, you get a quick declination email, leaving little room to advocate for your client.

-The Hidden Cost of Limited Market Access
+The Hidden Cost of Limited Insurance Market Access

 When tough risks stall out, the impact on an agency goes far beyond that single account.
 Revenue takes a hit when commissions shrink or profit sharing vanishes, and clients often see higher premiums when wholesale brokerage fees are involved.
 Delays that stretch out the time it takes to bind only add to the pressure.